suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2018-07-03-meet-the-author-lesley-thomson.md

 ## 1. Who were your literary influences and heroes as you were growing up?

 E. Nesbit’s Bastable stories and [<cite>The Railway Children</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1931504).
 Like C.S.
 Lewis’s Narnia chronicles, they are as vivid to me as my own memories.
-Joan Aitkin wrote magical books, Miss Slighcarp in [<cite>The Wolves of Willoughby Chase</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1831123) rivals Narnia’s White Witch for cold fear.
+Joan Aitkin wrote magical books, Miss Slighcarp, the wicked governess in [<cite>The Wolves of Willoughby Chase</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1831123) rivals Narnia’s White Witch for cold fear.

 The cobbled pavements glistening in lamplight and dark River Thames in my novels owe much to Dickens and Wilkie Collins. [<cite>The Woman in White</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=524917) scared me witless.
 Count Fosco (those white mice inside his waistcoat) is chilling.
 If you saw the TV adaptation, I recommend you borrow the book.

 Barbara Vine (Ruth Rendell of course was a Suffolk resident) inspired me to become a crime writer.
-I learnt that the genre embraced not only whodunnits, but whydunnits; [<cite>A Fatal Inversion</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=47421) is a fab read.
+I learnt that the genre embraced not only whodunnits, but *whydunnits*; [<cite>A Fatal Inversion</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=47421) is a fab read.
 Sue Grafton inspired me to write a detective series.
 I could go on!

 ## 2. When she is not solving crimes, Stella Darnell is a house cleaner.
 What made you choose cleaning as a job for her?